Wanting to have better friendships?

-That’s a bummer.
-And the reality is, there’s probably a simple fix as to why you aren’t enjoying your relationships as much anymore.
-So Blush wants to alleviate this pain by sharing four common traps that tend to get us in gal-pal ruts.
+That’s usually because you’re not feeling so hot about your friendships in the first place – and that’s a bummer.
+The reality is, there’s probably a simple fix as to why you aren’t enjoying your relationships as much anymore.
+So we want to alleviate this pain by sharing four common traps that tend to get us in gal-pal ruts.
 This is how you have better friendships:

-Remember Teddy’s quote?
-It’s baaaaack!
-We know you hang out with rockstars.
+My guess is that you probably hang out with some incredible people.
 And honestly, how it is even possible not to be jealous sometimes?
 It’s natural for us to occasionally become the little green monster, and we shouldn’t expect to just rise above it every time.
-However, we can guarantee a way for you to diminish this feeling tremendously so your jealousy isn’t taking over your life.
+However, I can guarantee a way for you to diminish this feeling tremendously so your jealousy isn’t taking over your life.

 2. Quantity over Quality

-Let’s out grow it now.
 Pick your friendships wisely.
 You don’t need to surround yourself with a million friends to feel good, you need to surround yourself with a few friends who make you better.
-They’re not easy to find, so take the time and select the ones who bring out the best in you!
-Besides, it’s not ok to have 16 bridesmaids–your pictures will look ridiculous.
+They’re not easy to find, so take the time and select the ones who bring out the best in you.

 3. The Expiration Mate